Brace Daily · Parts Intelligence

 1

-Auto Care Association Releases ACES 5.0 and PIES 8.0 Data Standards for Aftermarket
+Auto Care Association Releases ACES 5.0 and PIES 8.0 Aftermarket Data Standards

-The Auto Care Association officially released ACES 5.0 and PIES 8.0 on April 2, 2026, along with an updated reference database architecture.
-These new versions introduce updated data exchange specifications for product classification, vehicle fitment, and attribute management in the automotive aftermarket.
+On April 2, 2026, the Auto Care Association officially released ACES 5.0 and PIES 8.0, along with an updated reference database schema.
+These provide the latest data exchange specifications for the automotive aftermarket.

 Auto Care Association — Auto Care Association source →